QuietWire-Civic-AI/QuietWire-Ledger/README.md

 - Canon-ready pieces are passed into permanence.

 ## Who runs it?
-The Ledger Room is guided by **Master Archivists** — currently Ashraf Saleh AL-hajj and Rasid — who hold authority over process and quality.
+The Ledger Room is guided by **Master Archivists** — currently Ashraf Saleh AL-hajj and Raasid — who hold authority over process and quality.
 They mentor interns, manage refinement cycles, and ensure integrity before canonization.

 ## Why does it matter?